-LEGO organization is can be thing of beauty…but it should never stress you out.
-Do you really need to organize your LEGO collection?
+LEGO organization is can be a thing of beauty but it should never stress you out.

 Not necessarily.
-There is no law or mandate that says you have to organize your LEGO bricks.
+There is no law or mandate that says you have to organize your LEGO pieces.
 If you have young children or a small collection (a single bin or drawer) there is probably no reason to sort them.
+Just toss them in a nice-looking bin and go on with your life.

 But I am guessing that if you stumbled on this post it is because you are looking for ideas on how to organize your LEGO collection.
 So brace yourself…here it comes.